 NNU's faith community is rooted in love for God and one another, but it is not a Christian hideout from the world.
 Students and faculty alike challenge one another to examine, articulate and own their own faith.
 We, as people, are called first to love, which is why growing the faith of our students is something we take seriously, because God is love.

 At NNU, students find a number of ways to help grow in their faith, including:

 - Attending Timeout, a weekly student-led worship service

 - Serving at the Boise Rescue Mission or through international mission trips

 - Participating in inspirational Chapel services

 NNU is a member of the National Collegiate Athletic Association (NCAA) Division II and fully endorses and abides by the organization's philosophy and bylaws.
-Our Crusader athletes are amazing students who use their talents for God's glory.
+Our Nighthawk athletes are amazing students who use their talents for God's glory.
 Contact the Financial Aid Office to learn more about athletic scholarships.